 2 grams of protein; 90 micrograms of vit.
 A; 54 milligrams of vit.
 C; bonus nutrient: 219 milligrams of sulforaphane glucosinolate

 That makes eight of our best vegan foods for glowing skin.
 Remember, there are so many other plant-based options that boost our skin from the inside -- from fruits, vegetables, oils, nuts, seeds, legumes, grains, milks, and juices.
 Don’t be afraid to explore new ingredients and recipes (with enough research, of course).
+And if you want to venture out into other ways to improve your skin, Gotham Skincare also has an blog post on 49 ways to do just that.

-Also, these skin-nourishing foods will only work wonders when you are well-hydrated, have a healthy lifestyle, and get enough sleep.
+To sum up, keep in mind that these skin-nourishing foods will only work wonders when you are well-hydrated, have a healthy lifestyle, and get enough sleep.
 Yep, mom’s n̶a̶g̶g̶i̶n̶g̶ health advice can save you tons in dermatologist fees. :)

 So which skin food is your absolute favorite?
 Is there one that should have made the list?
 Share in the comments!